core-wg/oscore/draft-ietf-core-object-security.md

 * In step 4, instead of verifying that R2 coincides with the cached value, the server looks up the associated K_HMAC and verifies the truncated HMAC, and the processing continues accordingly depending on verification success or failure.
 In case of success, the associated K_HMAC is given a new random value.
 (The latter corresponds to removing the cached value of R2 in step 4 of {{master-secret-multiple}}, and makes the server reject replays of request #2.)

 Two endpoints sharing a security context may accidently initiate two instances of the protocol at the same time, each in the role of client, e.g. after a power outage affecting both endpoints.
-Such a race condition could potentially lead to both protocols failing, and both endpoints repeateadly re-initiating the protocol without converging.
+Such a race condition could potentially lead to both protocols failing, and both endpoints repeatedly re-initiating the protocol without converging.
 Both endpoints can detect this situation and it can be handled in different ways.
 The requests could potentially be more spread out in time, for example by only initiating this protocol when the endpoint actually needs to make a request, potentially adding a random delay before requests immediately after reboot or if such parallel protocol runs are detected.